JelloSarm/MusicVisuals/README.md

 The arrow keys are used to move the spaceship and 'X' is used for shooting the waveform laser.
 Pressing 'J' will directly bring you to my scene with and bring you to the optimal part of the song to show off my scene.

+Jason :
+Go to my scene by pressing '4' or 'L' if you want to go to the part of the song that's intended for the scene.
+No further user input is required.

 # How it works

 Jello :